 Any Webhooks user knows that they aren’t as easy to implement as advertised, they require a lot of time, resources, and maintenance.
 The Diahook platform solves a large portion of the headaches that are accompanied with sending Webhooks, including automating retries, monitoring and maintenance for developers, while also alerting to mistakes and providing full operating analytics.

 “We provide developers with the ability to easily send messages between servers.
 These messages act as an important base for the processing of different services with one another, which serve as the basis for most automations and bots on the market.
 Despite these messages being incredibly useful, sending them is still a challenge facing developers today.
-We provide developers with a simple and fast way to send them,” explains Tom Cohen, Diahook founder, while talking with Geektime.
+We provide developers with a simple and fast way to send them,” explains Tom Hacohen, Diahook founder, while talking with Geektime.

 “The YC experience is captivating.
 Throughout the whole journey we were surrounded and supported by amazing people who are building interesting companies.
-The main advantage was being in a place that allowed us to focus on what’s truly important,” Cohen tells, and adds that the company is still in the process of recruiting the “right” people to build the product and company with.
+The main advantage was being in a place that allowed us to focus on what’s truly important,” Hacohen tells, and adds that the company is still in the process of recruiting the “right” people to build the product and company with.